CARV-ICS-FORTH/CaDiSa/README.md

 /opt/mounts/results
 ```
 The first two are for building and installing the software, and the third is used to collect results from nodes to be studied later.
-When using multiple hosts setup, these external directories must be in a shared location between hosts eg NFS.
+When using multiple hosts setup, these external directories must be in a shared location between hosts e.g. NFS.

+This setup has two advantages:
+* You compile the code on one node only and then all the nodes have the compiled software.
+* The developer can write code outside of the node, using his/her own editor/IDE etc.

 ## Startup the cluster